Sewer Line Hydro Jetting in Houston

 If your home is a more recent build or has already had your galvanized plumbing replaced, your sewer line is made of PVC plastic.
 Regardless of the makeup of your drain or sewer lines, hydro jetting will restore them to like-new condition and prevent all the plumbing failures that can be caused by plumbing blockages.

 Hydro-jetting is a very cost-effective way to maintain the drain and sewer lines in and around your home.
 The average plumbing cost for hydro jetting service (as in “one with no surprises”) in Houston ranges from $475 to around $700.

-If you’re regularly experiencing clogged kitchen and bathroom sink drains, backed up toilets or bathtubs, or all the above, Nick’s Plumbing and Sewer Services offers hydro jetting service in the Houston and surrounding areas.
+If you’re regularly experiencing clogged kitchen and bathroom sink drains, backed up toilets or bathtubs, or all the above, Nick’s Plumbing and Air Conditioning Services offers hydro jetting service in the Houston and surrounding areas.
 They’ll look at your plumbing system, both from the outside and within with a video inspection, and based on what their findings will determine if hydro jetting would be effective for you.